Benjamin Loxley

 Benjamin Loxley, also known as Benjamin Lockley (December 20, 1720 – October 1801) was a Philadelphia carpenter-architect, master builder, investor and military leader in the American Colonial Period.
 He began his career by working as a carpenter-architect and renting out land outside the city.
 He then worked as a master builder and built various properties in the city.
 He invested in many schemes and was a member of the Carpenters' Company of the City and County of Philadelphia.

 Loxley was a Patriot military leader and was engaged in several battles.
 He rose through the ranks and eventually became a major in command of artillery.
 He fought in battles under George Washington.
 He was taken as a prisoner of war when the British captured and overtook Philadelphia and eventually released in a prisoner exchange.

 Early life

 Loxley was born in Wakefield, England, on December 20, 1720.
 He was the son of Benjamin Loxley and Elizabeth (Pullen).
 Loxley immigrated to America in 1734 to live with his uncle in Pennsylvania.
 His uncle then indentured him to W. J. Watkins for the carpenter's and cabinet making trades.

 Career

 Construction business

 Loxley built a home in Philadelphia around 1744 which became known as Loxley's Place.
 He constructed a second group of houses known as Loxley's Court.
-One of the his houses was on 177 South Second Street and known as the Benjamin Loxley house.
+One of his houses was on 177 South Second Street and known as the Benjamin Loxley house.

 Loxley then became a partner with carpenter William Henderson.
 He was a member of the Carpenters' Company of the City and County of Philadelphia with architects Thomas Nevell and Robert Smith.
 They purchased a lot on Chestnut Street for the Carpenters' Company and built the Carpenters' Hall there.